Today’s update to UCP includes changes to the privacy UI and the options dialogue.

 Continue - This will accept the changes and close the modal.

 We have also updated the Review Screen within Notice Templates to make it simpler, easier to read, and easier to manage.
-Instead of showing all countries effected, we now show the first three countries alphabetically, with a hover option that allows you to see the rest.
+Instead of showing all countries affected, we now show the first three countries alphabetically, with a hover option that allows you to see the rest.

 UCP Privacy Options Dialogue